plooploops/conversational-ai-samples/Scenarios-Read-Me/README-Manage-Model-Versions.md

 $batchFilePath = "" #set to file path for the Batch Test File
 ```

-If we run the script in the location where the host can reach [Get-LUISResult](..\Scenarios\Scenario-LUIS-CSharp-Office-Bot\Sample-Scripts\Get-LUISResult.ps1), the input batch test file (see this [sample batch test](..\Scenarios\Scenario-LUIS-CSharp-Office-Bot\Sample-Batch-Tests\luis-office-bot-batch-test.json)), and we have supplied the appropriate credentials and have network access, we should be able to see results that reflect the queries against the LUIS model.
+If we run the script in the location where the host can reach [Get-LUISResult](../Scenarios/Scenario-LUIS-CSharp-Office-Bot/Sample-Scripts/Get-LUISResult.ps1), the input batch test file (see this [sample batch test file](../Scenarios/Scenario-LUIS-CSharp-Office-Bot/Sample-Batch-Tests/luis-office-bot-batch-test.json)), and we have supplied the appropriate credentials and have network access, we should be able to see results that reflect the queries against the LUIS model.

 ![Check Model Before Publish with Batch Testing Script](../Media/Scenario-Manage-Model-Versions/scenario-6.3.1.png)